codingwithchuck/clean/Readme.md

  ### AutoMapper

  [AutoMapper](https://automapper.org/) is an injectable API for mapping one type to another.
 It centralizes and allows for mapping reuse that typically happens between types when crossing layer boundaries (UI/API, Domain, Data, External Services).

+### Bogus

+[Bogus](https://github.com/bchavez/Bogus) is an library for creating dummy realistic test data.
+This library is used to create data to API against.

  ### Clean Architecture